 In the words of The Notorious B.I.G., the sky’s the limit.
 You could theoretically connect as many products as you like together, but DTS recommends a maximum of 32 Play-Fi devices per home network, lest performance start to suffer.

 Up to 16 Play-Fi products can stream the same song, whether that’s from your phone, tablet, or Windows PC.
 You can designate a maximum of four zones, with each zone streaming audio from a different source.

 Up to eight people can use the same wi-fi network to stream songs using DTS Play-Fi (provided they’re all using different devices).

-DTS Play-Fi is also beginning to support Alexa – Amazon’s voice assistant found in its Echo range of products – from this month on.
-This functionality is available in two ways: “integration of Alexa Voice Services” (which is for products with the Alexa voice assistant built-in) or “Works with Alexa” (which means you’ll be able to control Alexa-based music streams on DTS Play-Fi products).
+In a word, yes.
+DTS Play-Fi supports voice control most exhaustively via Amazon’s Alexa voice assistant.
+This functionality is available in two ways: “integration of Alexa Voice Services” (which is for products with the Alexa voice assistant built-in) or, most commonly, “Works with Alexa” (which means you’ll be able to control Alexa-based music streams on DTS Play-Fi products via an Echo device).

 Many other companies offer their own services to connect up audio kit – controlled through bespoke apps.
-Bluesound and Sonos are the current standouts in that respect – each routinely wins What Hi-Fi?
+Sonos is the obvious standout in that respect – its multi-room speakers routinely win What Hi-Fi?
 Awards for ease of use and excellent support of numerous streaming services, plus exclusive features such as Sonos Trueplay.

 Streaming products from the likes of Naim, Linn, Audio Pro, B&O and Bose (and many more) use their own streaming apps, while Bluesound, NAD, Dali use the shared BluOS platform, and Denon and Marantz use the shared HEOS platform.